How to choose birth control

 - Take the pill

-- Use another kind of hormonal method like the patch or implant
+- Use other kinds of hormonal methods like the patch or implant

 - Have an intrauterine device (IUD) fitted

-- Use natural family planning methods (also known as the ‘rhythm method’) – avoid having intercourse around the time you’re most fertile
+- Use the rhythm method, which is one of the natural family planning methods and involves avoiding having intercourse around the time you’re most fertile

-- Getting your tubes tied (being sterilised) – this means you can’t have children any more
+- Getting your tubes tied (being sterilized) – this means you can’t have children anymore

 Hiding your birth control method?